throughput-ec/throughput_docs/throughput/docs/nodes/objects.md

 is defined either through the types defined in the W3C Annotation documentation, or by a set of definitions from [schema.org](http://schema.org/).

 All objects have a unique ID (imposed by neo4j), and may have a second ID that is defined by the object type.
+NOTE:  The parameter `id` associated with some `OBJECT` nodes is not the same as the values obtained using the cypher statement `id(node)`.
+Using `id(node)` returns the internal identity value for the node as implemented by neo4j.

 ![](SimpleObject.svg)